catsky/phoenix-flower/README.md

 Yep, it's just launched on DigitalOcean.
 Try it via http://42bang.com

 ## How to deploy on my own env?
-recommend to install this app on your LEMP server
+recommend to install this app on your LEMP server.

 1. mysql php nginx install:
 https://www.digitalocean.com/community/articles/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-12-04